15 Clarifying Questions For Customer Service

-We share examples of clarifying questions (open, closed and probing questions) that add value to customer service conversations.
+We have gathered examples of clarifying questions (open, closed and probing questions) that add value to customer service conversations.

 Often, this is the only open question that advisors need to use.
 It gives customers the space to introduce their query and vent.
 The question can, therefore, work well as part of a greeting message.